 “If as empowered and informed as I was, I still was subjected to domestic abuse for years, then how about many who can’t speak for themselves?”

 MTM Batook Pandya Lifetime Achievement Award

 ROSA HUI MBE, DL Presented by Mayor Tim Bowles West of England Combined Authority

 ROSA HUI MBE, DL incredible contribution to the wider community especially striving to integrate the Chinese Community in the City is a legacy in itself.
 She dedicated her working life to helping others in ensuring they get the support they deserved.
-As a former patient herself (brain haemorrhage,), Rosa has had extensive contact with the local health services as well as ongoing support for her condition.
+As a former patient herself (brain hemorrhage,), Rosa has had extensive contact with the local health services as well as ongoing support for her condition.

 The pioneering surgery that she received at the time no doubt saved her life, whilst the ongoing care has helped to extend her life expectancy well beyond the initial 10 years that the doctors had projected.
 Rosa has worked for and in the Chinese community for over 27 years and has reciprocally utilised both, the community’s and her experiences to promote healthier living and to improve access to health services.

 She moved to Bristol to train as a nurse, but the sight of blood put an end to this career.
 It was during her career break that Rosa that assisted a small project that supported Chinese women in distress and hardship.
-This later became a group, battling through social taboos and peer pressure, as well as several bouts of pneumonia and brain haemorrhage, Rosa moved on.
+This later became a group, battling through social taboos and peer pressure, as well as several bouts of pneumonia and brain hemorrhage, Rosa moved on.
 Rosa has been involved in a number of national health initiatives, where she represented the views of the Black and Minority Ethnic (BME) communities as well as the wider community in the South-Western region.